Al3zama1/swe-notes/CCNA/13 - VLANs (Virtual Local Area Networks).md

 | Preamble | SFD | Destination | Source | 802.1Q | Type |
 | -------- | --- | ----------- | ------ | ------ | ---- |
 * The 802.1Q tag is inserted between the Source and Type/Length fields of the Ethernet frame header.
+* **It wont be included in the frame header when frames are sent in the native VLAN.**
 * The tag is 4 bytes (32 bits) in length.
 * The tag consists of two main fields:
 	* **Tag Protocol Identifier (TPID)**